-The best time to start gardening and planting trees, shrubs, and perennials are in the months of April and May.
-These spring months will give your plants the opportunity to grow and acclimatize during summer and autumn.
-Spring is popular for planting trees, shrubs, and larger perennials, making it the perfect time for test2.
-Working in your garden in winter or summer would mean that your plants will be subjected to extreme temperatures.
+When it comes to gardening and planting trees, shrubs, and perennials, the best time to start is in April and May.
+These spring months give your plants the opportunity to grow and acclimatize during summer and autumn.
+Spring is also a popular season for planting trees, shrubs, and larger perennials, making it the perfect time for test2.
+Working in your garden in winter or summer can subject your plants to extreme temperatures.

-Landscape designers agree that mid-spring and early fall are good seasons for landscaping, as temperatures are neither too hot nor too low.
-Humans have a natural desire to plant in the spring, and spring is the best time to sow garden seeds and plant annual bed plants.
-Since time began, a man planted as soon as the days became longer and the earth warmed up, with the aim of harvesting before frost killed his harvest.
+Landscape designers agree that mid-spring and early fall are ideal seasons for landscaping, as temperatures are neither too hot nor too low.
+Humans have a natural inclination to plant in the spring, and this is the best time to sow garden seeds and plant annual bed plants.
+Since time immemorial, man has planted as soon as the days became longer and the earth warmed up, with the aim of harvesting before frost killed his crop.
 You could say that spring is the best time to plant a garden, but autumn is the best time for landscaping.

 Winter is undoubtedly the best time of year for landscaping, and for many reasons.
 Whether you're planning to manage your commercial landscaping yourself or hiring professional contractors with Earth Development, starting early helps you keep up with your garden space.
 Landscape renovation projects can often be tackled throughout the year.
 Although we don't normally plant anything in winter, if that's when you've started thinking about how you can update your landscape, we can certainly begin the planning process at that point.